 Allergen Information:

-This recipe is 100% gluten-free and soy-free.
+This recipe is 100% gluten-free, oat-free, and soy-free.
 There are both nut-free and dairy-free options.

 Ingredient Notes:

-- Xanthan Gum - If your blend doesn't contain xanthan or guar gum, you will need to add one teaspoon to help hold your cookies together.
+• Xanthan Gum – If your blend doesn’t contain xanthan or guar gum, you will need to add ¾ teaspoon to help hold your cookies together.

 If you love chocolate cookies, this Crumbl copycat Gluten Free Buckeyes cookie recipe is also delicious.

 For more tips, check out my Gluten Free Cookie Troubleshooting Guide.
-I also love sharing my favorite cookie-baking tools in case you want something new.
+I also love sharing my favorite cookie-baking tools if you want something new.

 If you are mixing by hand, add the dry ingredients to a large bowl and whisk.
-Repeat with the wet ingredients and pour them together to mix into a cookie dough.
+Repeat with the wet ingredients and pour them together to form cookie dough.

 Step 2: If you are using the whisk attachment, swap it for a paddle attachment.
 Add in the dry ingredients.
 Turn on the stand mixer at a low speed and gradually increase the speed as the flour and cocoa powder mix in.